mal84emma/scaling-RL-chess/README.md

 chmod +x get_stockfish.sh
 ./get_stockfish.sh linux   #or "mac", depending of your platform.
 ```
-If you want to download it manually, you have to put the stockfish executable under `res/stockfish-10-64` path, in order to the training script to detect it.
+If you want to download it manually, you have to put the stockfish executable/binary under `res/stockfish-17-macos-m1-apple-silicon` path, in order to the training script to detect it.

 ## Training